SneakyPeet/whats-that-function/_functions/clojure.core/identity.md

 (transform 1.345345) => 1
 ```

-So even though it seems strange at first glance, the identity function have lots of application in the functional world.
+So even though it seems strange at first glance, the identity function has lots of application in the functional world.